mjeltsch/VEGFE/README.md

 ## Phylogenetic analysis of VEGF-Es

+### System requirements

+The workflow was tested (and will likely work) only on Ubuntu Linux 18.04 or 20.04.
+Requirements are:

+t_coffee, PhyML and the ETE3 toolkit.
+The script uses some functions from phylolib.py, and this library might require the installation of a few other python modules, which can be done via the pip3 package manager.

 ### Description of the workflow

 A Psiblast limited to the taxon Viridae (taxid:10239) was run against the starting sequence AAD03735.1 (vascular endothelial growth factor homolog VEGF-E from Orf virus) until no new sequences were found above the 0.005 threshold.
 The Fasta descriptions were adjusted to include virus name abbreviations and host species.